Icinga/icinga2/doc/22-migrating-from-icinga-1x.md

 * If your current setup consists of instances distributing the check load, you should consider building a [load distribution](13-distributed-monitoring-ha.md#cluster-scenarios-load-distribution) setup with Icinga 2.
-* If your current setup includes active/passive clustering with external tools like Pacemaker/DRBD consider the [High Availability](13-distributed-monitoring-ha.md#cluster-scenarios-high-availability) setup.
+* If your current setup includes active/passive clustering with external tools like Pacemaker/DRBD, consider the [High Availability](13-distributed-monitoring-ha.md#cluster-scenarios-high-availability) setup.
-* If you have build your own custom configuration deployment and check result collecting mechanism you should re-design your setup and re-evaluate your requirements, and how they may be fulfilled using the Icinga 2 cluster capabilities.
+* If you have build your own custom configuration deployment and check result collecting mechanism, you should re-design your setup and re-evaluate your requirements, and how they may be fulfilled using the Icinga 2 cluster capabilities.